 The steel door is hard to pry open due to concealed hinges.
 The removable shelf will give you more storage space if you wish.
 The 4-point mounting system means you can mount this safe on the floor, a wall or a shelf.

-It is not fireproof and waterproof which is to be expected given the low cost.
+It is not fireproof and waterproof which is to be expected given the low cost but it is one of the top gun safes we reviewed, not to mention probably the best budget gun safe we recommend.

 - 0.5 cubic feet security safe with electronic lock and 2 emergency override keys